ZeroPointThree17/radbag-wallet/README.md

 <p align="center">
 <img alight="center" src="src/assets/radish_nobackground.png" width="100" />
 </p>
-Introducing the Radbag Wallet!
-Radbag Wallet is the *first* iOS and Android mobile wallet for the Radix DLT ecosystem!
+Introducing the RadBag Wallet!
+RadBag Wallet is the *first* iOS and Android mobile wallet for the Radix DLT ecosystem!

 Features of this wallet include: